Impact

 Risk and Exploitability

 The flaw carries a high severity rating according to Chromium.
 The CVSS score is 8.3, indicating high severity.
-The EPSS score is not available, so the likelihood of exploitation cannot be quantified.
+The EPSS score is 0.00068, or less than 1%, suggesting a very low probability that the vulnerability will be exploited in the wild.
 The attack requires an attacker already able to run malicious code in the renderer process, typically by serving a crafted web page.
 A successful sandbox escape would give the attacker full control over the device, bypassing browser isolation.
-Because the vulnerability is not listed in CISA’s KEV catalog, there is no current evidence of widespread exploitation, but the high severity suggests urgency in applying the fix.
+Because the vulnerability is not listed in CISA’s KEV catalog, there is no current evidence of widespread exploitation, but the high severity and the possibility of remote code execution warrant urgent patching.

 OpenCVE Enrichment